midhunkalarikkal/FullDomain/Notes/Nodejs.md

 2. `Interpreter`
   In v8 engine the interpreter is called `ignition interpreter` and the AST is passed to this interpreter and then converted to byte code.

-3. So if there are codes that repeats like `HOT code` it will be passed to the compiler in the v8 engine called `Turbo compiler` and then it will optimize the hot code in to optimized machine code then it will be executed.
-In old days there were a compiler called crank `crank shaft` and it was deprecated.
+3. So if there are codes that repeats like `HOT code` it will be passed to the compiler in the v8 engine called `Turbo fan compiler` and then it will optimize the hot code in to optimized machine code then it will be executed.
+In old days there were a compiler called `crank shaft` and it was deprecated.

-`The whole rocess of interpreter and compiler is called Just in time compiler`
+`The whole process of interpreter and compiler is called Just in time compiler`

 `deoptimization`
 ----------------
 However, there are cases where the optimized machine code becomes invalid.
 This can happen if the assumptions made during optimization are violated.
 For instance, if a function is optimized for adding two numbers (e.g., integers) and later encounters inputs that are strings or characters, the optimized code might no longer be valid.

 When such a mismatch occurs, de-optimization happens.
 The V8 engine discards the optimized code and falls back to the original bytecode, which is executed by the Ignition Interpreter.
 The engine can then adapt to the new input type, ensuring correct execution while trading off some performance.

 ## `Event driven architechture` ##